archethic-foundation/archethic-docs/technology/smart_contract/language.md

 ## Functions

-ArchEthic Smart Contracts relies on function which can be used on condition or action blocks.
+ARCHEthic Smart Contracts relies on function which can be used on condition or action blocks.

-There is two category of functions:
+There are two categories of functions:
 - Utilities
 - Statements (for transaction generation)

 ### Utilities

-?> In the `condition` block, if no parameter is given the transaction's field value will be the first one
+?> In the `condition` block, if no parameter is given, the transaction's field value will be the first one

 - `hash(data)`: Perform a cryptographic hash
 ```